 The more prepared the better off we are.
 I believe that the months leading up to your wedding are some of the most important.
 We will collaborate closely and create an open line of communication about what you love.
 Your wedding day is unique to you and your images will be an authentic representation of your wedding day.

-What should we invest?
+What should we invest in wedding photography?

 I have learned that every couple and their celebration is unique.
 Because of this, I quote every event & photoshoot on an individual basis.
 Connect with me through the contact form, email me directly at firstname.lastname@example.org or text/call me at 949-939-3039, heck, even dm me on instagram @leilabrewster and I can send you an investment guide of services that I offer.

 I am so happy you asked.
 I think wedding videography is an invaluable investment, only to be realized the day after your wedding.
 I think it should be a completely separate business from photography.
 Elysium Productions filmed my wedding and it was easily one of the best investments my husband and I made.

 YEP!
 Once you receive my investment guide, please let me know the individual items that best suit what you are hoping to receive in terms of deliverables.
 I will follow up with a tailored collection for you to review.

 Once you have your date and custom collection, I will send a contract through an online portal for your review.
 Please let me know if you have any questions regarding the legalese.
 I kindly ask that you return your signed contract within one week to ensure that your date is secured.
 With contract signing and 50 percent retainer, your wedding date is officially booked!
 YAY!
 The final balance is due 30 days prior to your wedding date.